-Jiujiuwang Food International Limited was incorporated in the Cayman Islands on 21 February 2017 as an exempted company with limited liability under the Companies Act, Cap.
+Jiujiuwang Food International Limited (the "Company") was incorporated in the Cayman Islands on 21 February 2017 as an exempted company with limited liability under the Companies Act, Cap.
 22 (Act 3 of 1961, as consolidated and revised) of the Cayman Islands and its shares are listed on The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
-Haisen International Limited, Jianeng International Limited and XIEJIA LIMITED are the substantial shareholders of the Company.
-Its registered office is located at 89 Nexus Way, Camana Bay, Grand Cayman KY1-9009, Cayman Islands and its principal place of business in is located at PRC.
+Haisen International Limited, Jianeng International Limited and Xiejia Limited are the substantial shareholders of the Company.
+Its registered office is located at 89 Nexus Way, Camana Bay, Grand Cayman KY1-9009, Cayman Islands and its principal place of business is located in the People's Republic of China (the "PRC").

 The Company acts as an investment holding company.
-The Group principally engages in manufacture and sell confectionary products, such as aerated candies, gum-based candies, hard candies, tablet candies and chocolate-made products.
+The Company and its subsidiaries (collectively referred to as the "Group") principally engages in manufacture and sell confectionary products, such as aerated candies, gum-based candies, hard candies, tablet candies and chocolate-made products.

 The Company's functional currency is Hong Kong dollars ("HK\$").
 However, the consolidated financial statements are presented in Renminbi ("RMB"), as the directors of the Company consider that RMB is the functional currency of the primary economic environment in which most of the Group's transactions are denominated and settled in and this presentation is more useful for its current and potential investors.
-The consolidated of financial statements are presented in thousands of Renminbi ("RMB'000"), unless otherwise stated.
+The consolidated financial statements are presented in thousands of Renminbi ("RMB'000"), unless otherwise stated.